-The video will inform you what is an FIA / AIT Carnet De Passage En Douane, or CPD (often called a Trip Ticket in the Middle East).
+The video will inform you what is an FIA / AIT Carnet De Passages En Douane, or CPD (often called a Trip Ticket in the Middle East).
 CPD is like a passport for your car.

 The CPD (Trip Ticket) is an international customs declaration used according to the provisions of the United Nations (UN) and the World Customs Organization (WCO) Conventions on temporary importation of private and commercial road vehicles

 As all customs declarations is used to declare and identify the vehicle being brought into a country (certain countries allow for freedom of mobility, while other countries apply customs taxes and duties on the temporary importation of vehicles).

 The distinctive feature of our CPD is that it exempts the driver / owner of the vehicle from paying a cash guarantee at the customs when he/ she enters one of the countries where taxes on temporary importation of vehicles are applied.

 The AIT/FIA CPD (Trip Ticket) is accepted by customs worldwide.
 The AIT/FIA affiliated automobile associations and distributors, who are the only ones authorized to issue the CPD (Trip Ticket), act also as local guarantors and are committed to pay the customs taxes & dues if any vehicle covered by the guarantee of a CPD does not return to the country of permanent registration after the validity of the document has expired.